 43. First Flight Island Restaurant & Brewery: This Key West restaurant was the birthplace of PanAm and is now much loved for its craft beer.
-Grab a seat in the garden canopy dining area, and be sure to check out the airplane wing that is still there from the day it came crashing through the roof!
+Grab a seat in the garden canopy dining area, and check out the airplane wing that is still there from the day it came crashing through the roof!

 44. Captain Tony’s: The former haunt of Hemingway, Tennessee Williams, and Truman Capote, this Key West bar is truly legendary.